Cinnamon/kotaemon/README.md

 -p 7860:7860 -it --rm \
 ghcr.io/cinnamon/kotaemon:latest-full
 ```

-Then, navigate to `http://localhost:7860/` to access the web UI.

 Currently, two platforms: `linux/amd64` and `linux/arm64` (for newer Mac) are provided & tested.
 User can specify the platform by passing `--platform` in the docker run command.
 For example: